HCIILAB/SCUT-EPT_Dataset_Release/README.md

 ![image](https://github.com/HCIILAB/SCUT-EPT_Dataset_Release/blob/master/images/TablePreviousMethods.png)

 ## Citation and Contact
-Please consider to cite our paper when you use our datasets:
+Please consider to cite our paper when you use our dataset:

 ```
 @article{zhu2018scut,